vicatar/SensorWeb/README.md

 }
 ```

-* `CreateSensorweb` - creates a new Sensorweb for a current user.
+* `CreateSensor` - creates a new Sensor for a current user.
 A shape of data send by a client application to this function can be found in the `CreateSensorwebRequest.ts` file

-* `UpdateSensorweb` - should update a Sensorweb item created by a current user.
+* `UpdateSensor` - should update a Sensor item created by a current user.
 A shape of data send by a client application to this function can be found in the `UpdateSensorwebRequest.ts` file

 The id of an item that should be updated is passed as a URL parameter.

 It returns an empty body.

-* `DeleteSensorweb` - should delete a Sensorweb item created by a current user.
+* `DeleteSensor` - should delete a Sensor item created by a current user.
 Expects an id of a Sensorweb item to remove.

 It returns an empty body.